Where Conditions

 All conditions (except isNull and isNotNull) support a map function that allows you to transform the value(s) associated with the condition before the statement is rendered.
 The map function functions similarly to the JDK standard map functions on Streams and Optionals - it allows you to transform a value and change the data type.

 For example, suppose you want to code a wild card search with the SQL like operator.
 To make this work, you will need to append SQL wildcards to the search value.
-This can be accomplished directly i the condition with a map method as follows:
+This can be accomplished directly in the condition with a map method as follows:

 List<Animal> search(String searchName) {